chm1975/chm/filecoin_consensus_visualization_toold.md

-### Acceptance Criteria

-This proposal accept the acceptance criteria defined [here](https://github.com/filecoin-project/devgrants/blob/master/rfps/rfp-consensus-visualization-tool.md#acceptance-criteria).
-Between milestones 1 and 2, we will make a detailed document with the acceptance criteria based on the final defined scope.

 ## Assumptions
-- Code hosted into the public Protofire Github repository.
+*   Code will be hosted in the public Protofire Github repository
-- Long term maintenance should be agreed with Filecoin.
+*   Long term maintenance should be agreed with Filecoin
-- We assume that API (Lotus) has all necessary endpoints and is well documented so that the visualization tool can consume the corresponding data and transform it into a graphical representation.
+*   We assume that API ([Lotus](https://lotu.sh/en+api#what-methods-can-i-use-20883)) has all necessary endpoints and is well documented so that the visualization tool can consume the corresponding data and transform it into a graphical representation.
-- We recommend work with sprint 0 for the milestone 1, to define UI mockups and endpoints.
+*   We recommend starting with sprint 0 for the milestone 1, to define UI mockups and endpoints.
-- The frontend and backend will be hosted by Filecoin.
+*   The frontend and backend will be hosted by Filecoin
-- The proposed time is based on timeframes suggested by Filecoin in the instructions of this link.
-We assume that Filecoin understands the risks and could be necessary to rethink the estimates.

-### A Similar Tool
+## Acceptance Criteria

+The proposed tool will adhere to the acceptance criteria defined [here](https://github.com/filecoin-project/devgrants/blob/master/rfps/rfp-consensus-visualization-tool.md#acceptance-criteria).
+Before starting the project we will make a detailed document with the acceptance criteria based on the final scope.

+### Protofire Relevant Experience

-Protofire built a network explorer for the [Enigma Protocol](https://enigma.co/) project that shows status and statistical information of the network.
-The application reads and processes blockchain data and Enigma network and handles events of all Enigma workers (nodes), epochs (rounds), tasks and users' information.
+Protofire has delivered a network explorer for the [Enigma Protoco](https://enigma.co)l that is similar to the Consensus Visualization Tool.
+Enigma Network Explorer demonstrates the Enigma Consensus process handling events and data for workers (nodes), epochs(rounds), tasks and users.
+Users can follow up on the status and statistical information of the network.
+This app works with complex architecture processing data from Ethereum and Enigma network.

-The plan for the Consensus Visualization Tool resembles the Network Explorer Dapp’s plan, and in this context we have positive experiences.
-We built a good infrastructure behind the Dapp where we process the Ethereum data through building a [subgraph](https://thegraph.com/), increasing the data access speed to the frontend and creating a backend API (NodeJs) in order to process statistical data and manage complex formulas to handle different events.
-The complete solution was developed using containers based on docker-compose that allowed easy deploys on cloud services.
+We built a robust infrastructure behind the Dapp where we process the Ethereum data through building a [subgraph](https://thegraph.com/), increasing the data access speed to the frontend and creating a backend API (NodeJs) in order to process statistical data and manage complex formulas to handle different events.
+The complete solution was developed using containers based on docker-compose that allowed for easy deployments on cloud services.

-Our engineering team was responsible for the complete development process working in the analysis, scope definition and UI/UX design through mockups & prototypes, data schema definitions, flows, roadmap and finally the complete development.
-We worked focused on keeping a good balance between the UI/UX data and backend process.
+Our engineering team was responsible for the complete development process from business analysis, scope, data schema definition and UI/UX design to the development and QA.
+The development team focused on building a stable and robust backend while ensuring the strong user experience.

 <p></p>